“Hi, this is Pat from So & So Company. I’m calling to tell you about our newest product, which—”

-A cold call is just you introducing yourself to someone you can help overcome a challenge.
-If you have the right solution, cold calling is a great way to get your foot in the door.
+A cold call is just one of many ways to make first contact with a potential client.
+With the right approach, cold calling is still a great way to get your foot in the door.

 But your prospect has to stay on the phone until you’re done with your pitch.

 What can you do to keep clients from hanging up on you?

 I interviewed Jack Vincent, author of A Sale is A Love Affair.
 In his book, Jack writes about how similar sales and dating are.

 “What are your best cold call opening lines?”
 I asked Jack.

 “Let me ask you another question first.
 What’s the best way to chat up someone you find attractive?”

 “I’m not sure.
 Most of the time, I don’t just chat up people.
 I get introduced by a mutual friend, and then it flows naturally.”

 The one cold call opening line you need is…